guitarvydas/guitarvydas.github.io/_posts/2023-12-29-Fundamentals of Programming.md

 # Avoiding Embedding Knowledge of Other Functions in Code
 - indirection
 - not implicitly supported by popular programming languages
-	- most PLs allows calling functions by name, which hard-wires knowledge of the target functions into the caller's code, which sprays coupling throughout the code base
+	- most PLs allow calling functions by name, which hard-wires knowledge of the target functions into the caller's code, which sprays coupling throughout the code base
 - most PLs support function *input* parameters, but, do not support function *output* parameters
-- DLLs were invented to work around this kind of problem, yet, still couple callers and callees via the callstack.
+- DLLs were invented to work around this kind of problem, yet, continue to couple callers and callees via the callstack.
 The callee *must* return to the *caller* because of the callstack protocol.
 This is a form of coupling.

 # Inhale, Then Exhale
 Inhaling consists of grokking the input source.
 Often this is called "parsing", or, "input validation".